Irish Writing (M.Phil. / P.Grad.Dip.)

 Overview

-This course offers an exploration of Irish writing in English from the late seventeenth century to the present.
-Trinity has educated many important writers, from Jonathan Swift to Samuel Beckett to Eavan Boland to Anne Enright.
-It has also long led the way in the teaching and researching of Ireland’s literature.
-Amid a diverse and dynamic community of students and scholars, this course will allow you to gain a thorough grounding in the field of Irish writing, from canonical figures such as Maria Edgeworth and James Joyce to contemporary critical debates around gender, sexuality, class and race.
+The M.Phil. in Irish Writing explores Irish writing in English from the late seventeenth century to the present.
+Amid a diverse and dynamic community of students and scholars, this course will allow you to engage with a wide range of Irish writing in English, from canonical figures such as Maria Edgeworth and W.B.
+Yeats to contemporary critical debates around gender, sexuality, class and race.

 Career Opportunities